Optimal radial basis for density-based atomic representations: Results

 These effects can be investigated more easily by considering a 2-body model, that uses only the $\rep<n||\frho_i^1>\propto \rep<n00||\rho_i>$ features.
-The comparison between the GTO and the DVR basis (the former being vastly superior in terms of linearly decodable information content\cite{gosc+21mlst}) is far from clear-cut, with GTOs giving the worst results for forces with $\nmax=4,6$.
+The comparison between the GTO and the DVR basis (the former being vastly superior in terms of linearly decodable mutual information content\cite{gosc+21mlst}, as seen from the GFRE in the bottom panel of Fig.\ref{fig:si-rs}) is far from clear-cut, with GTOs giving the worst results for forces with $\nmax=4,6$.
 The optimal PCA basis is usually comparable with - but not substantially better than - the best result between GTO and DVRs, for each size of the basis.
-The relative performance of different basis sets is similar when using a linear model and a polynomial kernel, although the non-linear model reaches an accuracy that is approximately 6 times better for energies and two times better for forces.
+The relative performance of different basis sets is similar when using a linear model and a polynomial kernel, although the nonlinear model reaches an accuracy that is approximately 6 times better for energies and two times better for forces.
+We extend the optimal basis to a PCovR optimization ($\gamma = 0.1$) with the energies as supervised component to determine the contraction coefficients of the basis: as shown in Fig.~\ref{fig:si-rs} (top, center), this PCovR optimal basis yields much better accuracies in the small $\qmax$ range.
+In fact, by taking the ``pure regression'', $\gamma\rightarrow 0$ limit of PCovR, one would obtain a basis that, for a linear model, yields an accuracy comparable to a fully-converged 2-body potential even with $\qmax=1$.